 EEAA was pleased to deliver a high-powered line-up of leaders for a healthy discussion on trends, investment and opportunities.

-James Pearson, Chief Executive, Australian Chamber of Commerce and Industry "The Federal election and what it means for business" James kicked off the Forum with an overview of the Federal election and what it means for Australian businesses.
+CONTENT HIGHLIGHTS: James Pearson, Chief Executive, Australian Chamber of Commerce and Industry "The Federal election and what it means for business" James kicked off the Forum with an overview of the Federal election and what it means for Australian businesses.
 He said The Australian Chamber's election priority was to get Australia back into the top 10 competitive countries in 10 years and make local businesses more dynamic and Australia a more attractive destination for international investors.

 Theo Psychogios, Partner, Deloitte Access Economics "The Wave of Opportunity for Australia" Theo provided an overview of Australia's economic conditions, speaking specifically about the big investments in Australian infrastructure.
 He showcased Western Sydney as a new growth corridor which could see opportunities evolve for exhibitions and events.

 Jonathan O’Dea, NSW Parliamentary Secretary for Trade and Investment, Major Events and Tourism "Investment in infrastructure and activation of the city and economy in NSW" Jonathan provided an overview of the current infrastructure investment by the NSW government and outlined the importance of continuing to invest in infrastructure for industry growth.
 He also stressed the continued commitment of the NSW government towards exhibitions and events, stating that the sector was a clear driver of economic and visitation benefits to the city, state and country.